 In the AliveColors editor, open a photo that will be used as the background.

 Open a portrait photo.
-Right-click on the layer to open the context menu and select the Duplicate... command.
+In the Layers panel, right-click the layer to open the context menu and select the Duplicate... command.
 In the Layer Name field, enter "Portrait".
 In the Duplicate to field, select the name of the document with the background image and click OK.

 Go to the document with a background image.